At Bathford Church School our vision of ‘Grow, Care, Serve, Share’ frames our reading curriculum. Reading is at the heart of our school.

 At Bathford Church School we aim to develop a love of reading.
 Reading is prioritised to allow children to access the full curriculum.
 We use a range of reading and phonic teaching resources to support children’s learning.

-We use the Sound Discovery phonics programme as an intervention to support children who have been identified as needing additional help to secure their phonics knowledge.
-This intervention takes place with children from the summer term of Reception class and upwards.
+We use ‘keep up’ resources from the Little Wandle programme as an intervention to support children who have been identified as needing additional help to secure their phonics knowledge.
+This intervention takes place with children from Reception class and upwards.
 We also use other intervention programmes such as Beat Dyslexia, Nessy and Phonological Awareness Training and other tools such as reciprocal reading and highlighted paired reading.

 Individual reading, guided reading or whole class taught guided reading takes place daily across the school.
 Reciprocal reading strategies are used to develop reading comprehension.
 This metacognitive approach encourages children to become reflective and self-directed learners as they think about their own thought processes during reading, are actively involved and monitor their comprehension as they read.
 There is regular time set aside in class for reading for pleasure as well as for ‘book talk’ where children have the opportunity to talk about books.
 Teachers share class books from a wide range of genres and each classroom has a reading area.
 Writing is taught through quality key texts and many topics are based around a book, for example ‘Wonder’ in Year 6.